klarapo/The-guide-of-Rijeka/README.md

 Platform: Android phone

 ABOUT
-„The Guide of Rijeka“ is an Android application for getting to know the city of Rijeka.
+The Guide of Rijeka is an Android application for getting to know the city of Rijeka.
 It contains attractions sorted into groups where each attraction contains a picture, short description and/or history behind it and a Google Maps link that guides user to its location.